getodk/docs/aggregate-setup.rst

 .. admonition:: Before you get started

-  If you just want to explore ODK Aggreagte, try the `demo server <https://opendatakit.appspot.com>`_.
+  If you just want to explore ODK Aggregate, try the `demo server <https://opendatakit.appspot.com>`_.

 .. toctree::